 After twelve years of writing and hundreds of rejections as I learned to write, I can’t quite believe my first novel is coming out in just eight weeks.

 My biggest struggle had always been my characters.
 I read dozens of character craft books and asked for advice from character gurus like Coe Booth and Sandra Nickel.

 Continue Reading Guest Post: Abigail Hing Wen on Character Development the Brutally Hard Way »

 Elizabeth Rusch is an accomplished author who joins us today to discuss her newest picture book and share insight on juggling multiple projects.

 Congratulations on Glacier on the Move, illustrated by Alice Brereton (West Margin Press, 2019)!
-It joins a long list of your other titles that includes both fiction and nonfiction, picture books, and even a middle grade graphic novel.
+It joins a long list of your other titles that includes both fiction and nonfiction,

 Continue Reading Author Interview: Elizabeth Rusch on Balancing Multiple Projects »